Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Spin Edelstein effect

 \section{Spin Edelstein effect}

-In crystals lacking inversion symmetry, spin-orbit interaction allows an external electric field to generate a net nonequilibrium spin or orbital polarization.
-When it involves electron spin, this effect is referred to as the spin Edelstein effect or Rashba-Edelstein effect~\cite{edelstein1990spin,Salemi2019,Johansson_2024}.
-It is important to distinguish between ``spin splitting'' and ``spin polarization'' in the context of our study.
-Spin splitting refers to the intrinsic separation of energy bands for opposite spin projections, which arises from the altermagnetic order and/or RSOC.
-It is encoded directly in the band structure and exists even in the absence of external perturbations.
-In contrast, spin polarization denotes an induced magnetization, which arise from electron-phonon interactions in our study.
-Unlike spin splitting, spin polarization is not a fundamental property of the electronic structure but rather reflects the population imbalance between spin states, which can be strongly modulated by lattice distortions or other interactions.
+In noncentrosymmetric crystals, spin-orbit interaction enables an external electric field to induce a nonequilibrium spin or orbital polarization.
+When involving electron spin, this phenomenon is known as the spin Edelstein (Rashba-Edelstein) effect~\cite{edelstein1990spin,Salemi2019,Johansson_2024}.
+It is crucial to distinguish between \emph{spin splitting} and \emph{spin polarization}.
+Spin splitting refers to the intrinsic energy separation of bands with opposite spin projections, originating from altermagnetic order and/or RSOC, and is encoded in the equilibrium band structure even in the absence of external perturbations.
+In contrast, spin polarization denotes an induced magnetization arising from nonequilibrium population imbalance between spin states, generated here by electron-phonon interactions or electric fields.
+Unlike spin splitting, spin polarization is not an intrinsic property of the electronic structure but is strongly tunable by lattice distortions and external driving.

+\redd{While Fermi-surface modulations due to the EPC associated with possible metal-to-(band)insulator transitions can be detected using thermodynamic quantities such as the heat capacity, most of these probes are sensitive only to the total density of states.
+Here, our focus is on how the spin Edelstein response evolves as the Fermi surface shrinks.
+Unlike conventional thermodynamic measures, the Edelstein tensor provides symmetry-resolved information about the spin structure of the electronic states, making it a particularly sensitive probe of distortion-controlled altermagnetic behavior.}

 Within the linear response regime, the induced expectation value of a spin operator \(\hat{S}^\ell\) (\(\ell \in \{x, y, z\}\)) due to an in-plane electric field \(\mathbb{E}^j\) along direction \(j \in \{x, y\}\) can be written as~\cite{PhysRevMaterials.5.074407,PhysRevMaterials.6.095001} where \(\chi_{\ell j}\) defines the linear susceptibility, also called the Edelstein response tensor.
-The response tensor \(\chi_{\ell j}\) can be computed using the Kubo formalism.
-It contains contributions from intraband processes within a single band as well as from interband coherences, given by In this study, we set the intraband and interband scattering rates to be equal, $\tau^{-1}_{\rm intra} = \tau^{-1}_{\rm inter} = 0.5~\mathrm{eV}$, a value consistent with typical metallic systems~\cite{PhysRevMaterials.6.095001,Salemi2019}.
+It contains contributions from intraband processes within a single band as well as from interband coherences, given by In this study, we set the intraband and interband broadening times to be equal, $\tau^{-1}_{\rm intra} = \tau^{-1}_{\rm inter} = 0.5~\mathrm{eV}$, a value consistent with typical metallic systems~\cite{PhysRevMaterials.6.095001,Salemi2019}.
+We note that all energies appearing in Eq.~\eqref{eq_12} correspond to the phonon-dressed quasiparticle energies defined in Eq.~\eqref{eq_12o}.
 The operator matrix elements are defined as